MugenTwo/SSE-gateway/README.md

 ```

 This starts:
-- Wallet Service on port 8081
+- Account Service on port 8081
-- Game Service on port 8082
+- Payment Service on port 8082
-- User Service on port 8083
+- Customer Service on port 8083

 #### 2. Start the Gateway Service